 - In addition, upon an application's completion, a letter is mailed to the applicant enclosing the Medical Licensure Commission's license application and an application for an Alabama Controlled Substance Certificate (ACSC).
 (For more information on the ACSC, please see the ACSC Application Process at the bottom of the page.

 - The Medical Licensure Commission's license application will need to be completed and mailed back to the MLC along with the $75.00 license fee.

-- NOTE: You can return the completed MLC license application and fee as soon as you have received them.
+- NOTE: You can return the completed MLC license application with fee as soon as you have received the application.

 - If you are approved for a license by the MLC, a license number will not be issued until the license application and fee are received.

 - At the Board meeting, approved applicants are issued COQs.
 Non approved applicants will be notified by mail and given further instructions.
 After the Board has certified the applicant to the MLC, the application will be scheduled for the next MLC meeting.
 The MLC meeting date will be shown on the Check Pending Application web page.

 - Applicants approved for licensure by the MLC will immediately be issued a license number if the MLC's license application and fee have been received.
 You have six months to return the MLC application and pay the fee before the application expires.

 - A license certificate will be mailed to the address provided on the application.
 A license number will not be issued until the MLC has received the completed application and fee, and the status at the Check Pending Application web page will show as "Approved Pending Fee."

 - Non-approved applicants will be notified in writing and given further instructions.